Captainpax/jack-endex/README.md

 ## Discord integration

+### Master bot configuration & secret storage

+Administrators can configure a "master" Discord bot under **Admin → Master bot**.
+The settings document now tracks additional metadata for OAuth (`oauthClientId`, `oauthClientSecret`, `oauthRedirectUri`), bot authentication (`botToken`, `botApplicationId`, `defaultInviteUrl`), and presentation defaults (`defaultPresence`, `displayName`, `avatarAsset`).
+Sensitive fields are protected at rest with AES-256-GCM when `MASTER_BOT_SECRET_KEY` is defined in `.env`.
+The helper that performs this encryption/decryption lives in `server/lib/secretStorage.js` and can be reused for other secrets.
+Without the key the values are stored in plain text, so make sure to provide a strong, 32+ character passphrase in production.

 ### Story synchronization

 Each campaign can read and post to a dedicated Discord channel.
 In **Settings → Discord story integration** the DM can set: